FAU-AMMN/fau-beamer/README.md

 ![FAU_1-ANIMATION](https://user-images.githubusercontent.com/44805883/169285233-f2065c06-0dcc-49a3-9afe-242e1f2e6e05.gif)

+> :loudspeaker: **UPDATE:**  The logo files are now included in this repository.

 # :film_projector: fau-beamer

 A LaTeX beamer template according to the 2021 [style guide](https://www.intern.fau.de/kommunikation-marketing-und-corporate-identity/corporate-identity/) of [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.de/).

-The given template allows you to create LaTex presentations with the [beamer class](https://ctan.org/pkg/beamer?lang=en) in the corporate style of FAU.
+The given template allows you to create LaTeX presentations with the [beamer class](https://ctan.org/pkg/beamer?lang=en) in the corporate style of FAU.

 ## :gear: Usage and Most Important Options